 These tasks rest on decades of research in the field of neuroscience.
 By measuring how you approach certain work-relevant scenarios, the assessment can paint a rich, detailed picture of how you typically behave.
 This makes it easier for the employer to find the people that will really fit, regardless of gender, ethnicity, age, or background.

-If you have been asked to complete only the behaviour based assessment tasks and not the work-place intelligence tasks then you will be presented with eight tasks like the ones below:
+If you have been asked to complete only the task based assessment tasks and not the work-place intelligence tasks then you will be presented with eight tasks like the ones below:

 These tasks will ask you to complete the following types of activities: